hwchen/picogron/README.md

 ## Features maybe planned
 - complete support for checking if field names are json identifiers. (i.e. an emoji may be rendered as `json["ಠ_ಠ"] = "yarly";` instead of `json.ಠ_ಠ = "yarly";`)
-- Handle escaped quotes in quoted strings when parsing javascript property accessor notation (in ungorn).

 ## Features not planned
 - sort